-A small incision is made allowing an opening into the epithelium.
+LASIK is a laser-assisted surgery in which a small incision is made allowing an opening into the epithelium.
 Then an excimer laser is used to reshape the cornea.
+This process allows light to better focus on your retina at the back of your eye.

 Pros: Quick Recovery, no stitches, fewer follow up appointments or medications, high rate of success